norswap/norswap.github.io/.factory/posts/2017-03-13-0-patterns-of-software.md

 [pospdf]: https://www.dreamsongs.com/Files/PatternsOfSoftware.pdf

 I didn't really know what to expect going into the book.
-The first part explains architect Scott Alexanders' vision of patterns and pattern languages, and makes a parallel with programming.
+The first part explains architect Christopher Alexanders' vision of patterns and pattern languages, and makes a parallel with programming.
 It's miles away from the [gang of four], which is just as well.
 The second part speaks about Gabriel's own personal experiences.
 I didn't expect that, but it was nevertheless captivating.
 The book ends with an expanded version of Gabriel's [Worse is Better] thesis.

 [gang of four]: https://en.wikipedia.org/wiki/Design_Patterns